All Ideas

 The project has been submitted for permit review but the permit has not been issued.

-The Administrative Provisions of the 2019 Chicago Construction Codes have language that addresses this scenario.
+The Administrative Provisions of the 2019 Chicago Construction Codes has language that addresses this scenario.
 That code section is copied below.

 Section 14A-4-410.4.1